Skip to main content

 CLAY COUNTY, Fla. – A Clay County contractor who was accused of killing a client in 2019 was found guilty of first-degree murder on Monday after hours of deliberation.

-The guilty verdict on murder and two other counts came about four hours after attorneys gave their closing arguments in the trial of Corey Binderim who was accused of killing Susan Mauldin.
+The guilty verdict on murder and two other counts came about four hours after attorneys gave their closing arguments in the trial of Corey Binderim, who was accused of killing Susan Mauldin.

-The trial will now move to the penalty phase.
+Prosecutors are seeking the death penalty, and the trial will now move to the penalty phase.

-“On October 24, 2019, instead of bringing a $12,000 check that he did not have, he brought this sturdy demo contractor bag and after strangling Ms. Mauldin to death, he used that contractor bag as her tomb,” said prosecutor Pamela Hazel.
+“On Oct.
+24, 2019, instead of bringing a $12,000 check that he did not have, he brought this sturdy demo contractor bag and after strangling Ms. Mauldin to death, he used that contractor bag as her tomb,” said prosecutor Pamela Hazel.

 The jury also saw images from the nine-day search for Mauldin in a south Georgia landfill, as well as disturbing images of the remains they found.

 Two of Mauldin’s nails were found at the landfill.
-One was found to have just her DNA on it and one was found to have her DNA and that of one or two unknown males, but not Binerim’s DNA.
+One was found to have just her DNA on it and one was found to have her DNA and that of one or two unknown males, but not Binderim’s DNA.
 The prosecution said the nail with other DNA was found outside the bag in which Mauldin’s remains were found, but the defense said the opposite.

 The jury asked a little less than two hours into deliberations for the court to clarify, but the judge told them they would need to rely on their own recollection.